 Zappos Las Vegas has two tour options, a free basic tour and an extended “Tour Plus” with 30 minutes of Q&A time.
 During this 60 minute tour, you’ll get to experience the inner workings of the Zappos Family of companies, learn the history of Zappos.com

 There is no giant shoe factory here it’s all offices but it’s still a unique experience and the tour is free.
 Meet the Zappos Customer Loyalty Team and check out all the cool cubicles where the Zappos staff work.
 Zappos offers free tours four days a week.
 Tour Plus costs $27.00 so its best to stick to the basic tour unless you are a Zappos fanatic.

 Las Vegas Tour Location: 2280 Corporate Drive Suite 100 Henderson, NV 89074 About ten miles from the Las Vegas strip.
 Zappos free tour last about one hour.
 If you upgrade to the Tour Plus you get and extra 30 minutes.

 Zappos offers tours Monday through Thursday at their headquarters in Henderson.
 Tours are by appointment only.
-Zappos also offer a free shuttle to and from your hotel.
+Zappos also offers a free shuttle to and from your hotel.

 Fremont Street Experience